finos/datahelix/generator/README.md

 Generates data to a specified endpoint.

 * `<profile path>`, a path to the profile JSON file
 * `<output path>`, a file path to where the data should be emitted to.
-This will be a UTF-8 encoded CSV file.
+This will be a UTF-8 encoded CSV file or directory, option dependent.

 The full list of generate options can be viewed [here](../docs/Options/GenerateOptions.md).

-#
-### Generate Test Cases
-#### `generateTestCases [options] <profile path> <output directory>`

-Generates data to a specified directory, including both valid and [invalid data](./docs/DeliberateViolation.md).

-* `<profile path>`, a path to the profile JSON file
-* `<output directory>`, a directory path to where the output file/s should be emitted to.
-Files will be created for each rule, numbered relative to the position of the rule in the profile.

-The full list of generate test cases options can be viewed [here](../docs/Options/GenerateTestCasesOptions.md).

 #

 ### Visualise
 #### `visualise [options] <profile path> <output path>`